 Residents are reminded that any security plan can easily be compromised by those it is meant to protect.
 If someone compromises the safety of the building, fellow students' lives could be affected.
 All exterior doors to the residence hall are locked 24 hours a day.
-The front lobby door is the only access into the building and can only be opened by the electronic key issued at check-in.
-When entering the building, residents should make sure that only they and their guests enter.
-All guests are required to sign in at the front door and the Dean of Students can refuse property access to any non-resident.
+At Snow Lion the front lobby door is the only access into the building and can only be opened by the electronic key issued at check-in.
+At 2333 Arapahoe there is a main entrance in the front and an entrance on the east side of the building.
+In either building when entering, residents should make sure that only they and their guests enter.
+All guests are required to sign in at the front door and the Dean of Students can refuse property access to any non- resident.
 If guests desire to stay more than three nights the stay must be pre-approved by the Dean of Students.
 Residents are informed that the exterior doors should not be propped open and that an alarm will sound until the door is closed.
 Students are responsible for locking their own apartments.